LanRenLan/MarshallStanmore2/README.md

 2- Although this application is written by .NET 8 which is cross-platform but it's worth to mention that it uses just windows APIs to find the Bluetooth devices so you cannot run this application on Mac or Linux.

+## Debug

+Ifthis application does not work, recall if you ever renamed your speaker.